September 9, 2025

 Every engagement is partner-led and fixed-fee.
 Here is what the journey looks like, from first call to report in your hands.

-We map your controls to the Trust Services Criteria, identify gaps, and deliver a prioritized remediation roadmap before the audit period clock starts.
+For first-time engagements: we identify control gaps, map controls to the Trust Services Criteria, and deliver a prioritized remediation roadmap before fieldwork begins.

 GRC Platform Compatible